 However, getting in at some of the top universities in the US isn’t an easy task.
 The competition is very tough and this is something not everyone can take.
 Even the entrance exams (or essays) are very difficult.
 Universities like the University of California have some of the most unorthodox essay prompts and the task of writing a UC application essay is anything but easy.

 The United Kingdom

 Canada has become one of the most popular choices when it comes to the best study abroad countries.
 There are tons of educational institutions in Canada that use modern teaching approaches and encourage their students to conduct their own research studies.
-Some of them, like the University of Toronto, the University of British Columbia, the McGill University, etc. are a great alternative for students who can’t afford to pay the high tuition fees of US universities.
+Some of them, like the University of Toronto, the University of British Columbia, and the McGill University are a great alternative for students who can’t afford to pay the high tuition fees of US universities.
 There are also a lot of decent universities in cities like Montreal and Ottawa.

 In case you are looking for an educational institution in Europe with impressive research facilities, Switzerland has plenty.
 The Swiss Federal Institute of Technology in Zurich is (at the moment of writing this article) the 6th ranked university in the world and second in Europe, behind only Oxford University.
 No matter what subject you choose to major in, studying here will be a pleasure as the university is home to some of the best research labs in Europe.

 With its relatively low tuition fees (compared to some other countries on this list) and the number of scholarships given to international students, it’s no surprise that Japan is becoming one of the most popular study abroad countries.
 Japan is home to five of the world’s top 100 universities all of which have their own state-of-the-art research facilities.
 More than 200,000 students choose Japan as their destination and that number will probably become even higher as Japanese universities race to attract more international students.
 And with so many unique things you can do only in Japan, one can never get bored there.